The top things to do in Cape Town during the day, at night, on sunny and rainy days!

 White Shark Projects is one of the only two companies certified by Fair Trade Tourism as a Responsible Tourism company to carry out this type of diving, which is done inside a cage to spot white sharks safely.

-We’ve got you a 10% discount for White Shark Cage Diving, check it out!
+We’ve got you up to 10% discount for White Shark Cage Diving, check it out!

 Boat trip & other dives